-- 1. Any horse to be used by a member in the Horse Project is to be filed on Horse Form in their county by June 1st of each year.
-A member may register as many horses as they wish, however, only three horses may be used for qualification for and during the State 4-H Horse Show.
+1. Any 4-H Horse member that plans to exhibit in any 4-H competition must have horse information loaded into 4-H Online by June 1, 2022.
+A member may register as many horses as they wish, however, only three horses may be used during the State 4-H Horse Show.
 A driving team will count as one horse for entry purposes.

-Except in cases of emergency or extenuating circumstances, the horse used in a qualifying competition must be used in the same event at the State 4-H Horse Show. - Members must have managing control of their horse project.
-"Managing control" means overseeing proper feeding, grooming, exercising, training and stall management, and the member must have free access to the use of the horse at all times - a.
-A 4-H member enrolled in the 4-H Horsemanship project must have managing control of the horse by June 1.
+- 2. Members must have managing control of their horse project.
+"Managing control" means overseeing proper feeding, grooming, exercising, training and stall management, and the member must have free access to the use of the horse at all times. - a.
+A 4-H member enrolled in the 4-H Horse project must have managing control of the horse by June 1.
 The horse may be owned solely by the 4-H exhibitor, or the exhibitor in partnership with other family member(s) of his or her immediate family, or leased for use as a 4-H project.
-If the horse is not owned, the legal owner must provide a written statement guaranteeing that the 4-H member has managing control of the animal by June 1.
-This statement is kept on file in the county Extension office in the county of enrollment. - b.
-In an emergency or extenuating circumstance, members who qualify for State 4-H Horse Show may exhibit any horse listed on the member's Horse Form during the current 4-H year.
-Requests to substitute a horse must be submitted to the County office by the appropriate show deadline and approved by the County 4-H Youth Program Advisor. - c.
-In cases of emergency or extenuating circumstance, two members of a family may share a family-owned horse.
-These members would have to exhibit this animal in different classes at the County/State 4-H Horse Show.
-A horse may not be shown more than once in the same class regardless of age division.
-Example: A horse may not be exhibited in both Beginner Western Showmanship and Senior Western Showmanship.
-However, that horse could be exhibited in a Western Showmanship class and an English Showmanship class.
+If the horse is not owned, the 4-H member must complete the 4-H Animal Project Lease Form by June 1.
+This form should be uploaded to 4-H Online.

-Injured horses and hardship cases: Prior to the event, the State 4-H Office will handle horse substitutions on a case-by-case basis.
-The 4-H member must contact his/her County 4-H Youth Development Advisor who will communicate the request to the 4-H Livestock Show Management Coordinator.
+Injured horses and hardship cases: Prior to the event, the 4-H member must contact his/her County 4-H Youth Program Advisor who will communicate the request to the State 4-H Agri-Workforce Coordinator.
 Cases of hardship prior to County Horse Shows according to the hardship rule will be left to the county horse committee.
-However, in most cases, documentation from a veterinarian is needed to prove the horse is unable to compete at both County and State events.
+In most cases, documentation from a veterinarian is needed to prove the horse is unable to compete at both County and State events.